data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 Those are some of the things that I found pretty interesting in this space.

-**Host:** So I know Pachyderm is a very popular project but I don’t want to take it for granted that every listener knows about it.
+**Kyle:** So I know Pachyderm is a very popular project but I don’t want to take it for granted that every listener knows about it.
 You gave basically a high-level description of it but could we all go a step deeper and talk about how someone would get started using Pachyderm?

 **Daniel:** Pachyderm provides two things.
 It provides data versioning that is very closely tied to data pipelining.
 We really think that this is super useful because again, you want to make sure that you have a good understanding of how your code is versioned and what analyses you’re running and tie that very closely to what data is input and output of the various stages of your analyses.
 So this is really the vision behind Pachyderm and what it provides along with some great advantages of distributing that analysis over a cluster.

 To get started, it’s actually just a few commands to deploy Pachyderm locally on your laptop and try a few things.
 If you go to Pachyderm.io, there’s a link to the docs and there’s a “Getting Started” section there and you can deploy it in a few commands and then run for example a Tensor Flow example, a MapReduce sort of example, a web-scraping example.
 There are a few different ones in the docks that are pretty fun to play with.

-**Host:** So pretty much every company I’ve ever consulted for has a unique mix of different persistent layer technologies or databases or whatever the case maybe in languages and who knows what else in terms of architecture.
+**Kyle:** So pretty much every company I’ve ever consulted for has a unique mix of different persistent layer technologies or databases or whatever the case maybe in languages and who knows what else in terms of architecture.
 What is Pachyderm compatible with?

 **Daniel:** Well, Pachyderm is powered by the container ecosystem, and so its language and framework agnostic.
 In other words, you can do Python, Java, Scala, Go, R, MATLAB, whatever sort of analyses you want within Pachyderm.
 But as far as what it’s backed by the technology that it’s backed by, Pachyderm runs on top of Kubernetes, which if people aren’t familiar, that’s an open-source orchestration framework from Google that basically allows you to distribute container-based processing over a cluster.